ishristov/styleguides/cssguide/README.md

 - Spacing

-  - Always use 2 spaces for indentation.
+  - Always use 2 spaces (soft tabs) for indentation.
 Tabs might be rendered differently on different environments.
 Using 2 spaces also helps in making the lines shorter if there is a lot of nesting.

   - Remove trailing white spaces.